OpenRegistry vs OpenCorporates

 BORME Sección II structured XML plus a delta stream for officers and shareholders from Sección I province PDFs.

 Direct EU BRIS gateway.
 Real-time Codice Fiscale lookup.
-No SPID, no API key.
+No SPID required.

 Just want to look up a UK company without evaluating tools? /companies/uk has the search box plus deep pages on director appointment tracing, PSC beneficial ownership, and filing downloads.